CBT-led Projects

 Borroloola Economic Assessment

 The McArthur River Mine (MRM) Community Benefits Trust initiated an Economic Study of the Borroloola Township to assess potential economic and social impacts of development projects in the region.
+The findings of this study contributed towards the conception of Jirribilyi Borroloola Central.

 $47,322 as a CBT-led Project